joannahuadu/radiation-error-emulator/README.md

 ## How to build the emulator?

 1. Prerequisites

-    To build the example, following software versions are recommended.
+    To build our emulator, the following software versions are recommended.
     - GNU Make 4.1
-    - cmake 3.10.2
+    - CMake 3.10.2
+    - C++11
+    - g++7.5.0
+    We support the embedded hardware NVIDIA Jetson Xavier NX with 8GB 128-bit LPDDR4x.
+Supports for other hardware will be released soon.
+    - Machine: aarch64
+    - CUDA Arch BIN: 7.2
+    - L4T: 32.7.1
+    - Jetpack: 4.6.1
-    - g++ 7.5.0
+    - System: Linux
+    - Distribution: Ubuntu 18.04

-2. Generate the dynamic link library *libREMU_mem.so*.
+2. We build our emulator as a dynamic link library *libREMU_mem.so*.
 The details of our emulator are in [./libREMU/README.md](./libREMU/README.md).
     ```
     cd libREMU